menu

 Elko New Market is a somewhat small city located in the state of Minnesota.
 With a population of 5,048 people and just one neighborhood, Elko New Market is the 160th largest community in Minnesota.
-Elko New Market has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Elko New Market was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Elko New Market economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Elko New Market, where the median household income is $147,381.00.

 Elko New Market real estate is some of the most expensive in Minnesota, although Elko New Market house values don't compare to the most expensive real estate in the U.S.